afeld/computing-in-context/index.md

 Students should bring a laptop to all labs.
 See [Contexts and Structure](#contexts-and-structure) for more details on how the course is organized.

-For the first half of the semester, if you have a conflict with a lab session, you are welcome to attend any of [the other sections](https://vergil.columbia.edu/vergil/course/20243/20303).
-For the second half of the semester, you must attend the SIPA ones, listed below.

 ### Section 1

 | Component | Meeting days           | Meeting times | Part of term | Start        | End          | Led by        | Contexts  | Location            |